swahareddy/swahareddy.github.io/blogs/jaggedfrontier.md

 | o   Writing Proficiency |
 | o   Persuasiveness |

 | **Outside the Frontier** |
 |---|
 | o   Working with cross-modal inputs (such as structured data and qualitative inputs) |
 | o   Comparing contrasting pieces of information against each other |

 # Retainment
 I’m glad that the study examined retainment.
 Simply put, it reflects how much consultants blindly trust the AI’s output.
+You might have thought that those who duplicated AI’s responses to a larger extent might get trapped with incorrect answers, but interestingly those who choose to retain AI outputs to a relatively high degree produced significantly better answers on average.
 <img src="jaggedfrontier_images\retainment.png" width="70%" class="center-image"/>

-You might have thought that those who duplicated AI’s responses to a larger extent might get trapped with incorrect answers, but interestingly those who choose to retain AI outputs to a relatively high degree produced significantly better answers on average.

 # Skill levelling
 The biggest shocker.

-Not so humble brag – I’ve performed well at most places.
-Top 0.5-3 percentile in all education endeavors, good schools, top 5% at work that has had significant impact.
-Thus, while there is always competition, I used to feel secure that my intellectual capacity will let me positively differentiate myself.
+Not so humble brag – I’ve performed well at most places I've been.
+Top 0.5-3% in all educational endeavors, good schools, top 5% at work and a significant impact.
+I used to feel secure that my intellectual capacity will let me positively differentiate myself.
 But that might not be as true now.

 The study demonstrates how LLMs act as a leveler of skills.
 Apart with the infographic below from the paper, these were two insights that I took away from the numbers:

-1. The bottom-half consultants saw twice as much absolute improvement as compared to their peers in the top-half.
+> 1. ####	Bottom-half of consultants saw twice as much absolute improvement as compared to their peers in the top-half.
+>
-2. The top-half consultants went from being 28% better than the bottom-half to being just 5% better than the bottom-half.
+> 2. ####	Top-half of consultants went from being 28% better than the bottom-half to being just 5% better than the bottom-half.

 <img src="jaggedfrontier_images\insidethefrontier-bottom_top_half.png" width="70%" class="center-image"/>

 # AIs impact on talent development
 People will stop delegating work inside the frontier to junior workers, creating long-term training deficits.
 Navigating the frontier requires expertise, which will need to be built through formal education, on-the-job training, and employee-driven upskilling.